uwpyb/materials/NextSteps.md

 *What else can I learn about Python and what can I do with it?*

-You’ve already learned how to do data analysis and automate boring tasks, but there’s a pretty wide world out there: Object Oriented Programming, to organise your code better.
+You’ve already learned how to do data analysis and automate boring tasks, but there’s a pretty wide world out there:

+- **Object Oriented Programming** to organise your code better.
+- **Psychological experiments** (there were a lot of psychologists in this workshop) use [PsychoPy](http://www.psychopy.org/).
+- **Brain models** use [Nengo](https://github.com/nengo/nengo) (which Ivana and Sean use every day).

+*What about websites and visualisations?*

+If you want to make a reactive website or program nice visual things, Although it is good at making static websites, Python won’t help you that much.
+What you’re looking for is JavaScript, which has a lot of stuff that you’ll recognise from Python.
+[Khan Academy](https://www.khanacademy.org/) has a good interactive tutorial on JavaScript.

-*What about making Videogames?*
+*What about videogames?*

 Don’t know much about this in Python or in any language.
 You’ll have to research this on your own.
-Psychological experiments (there were a lot of psychologists in this workshop) use [PsychoPy](http://www.psychopy.org/).
-If you want to make brain models, use [Nengo](https://github.com/nengo/nengo) (which Ivana and Sean use every day).

-*What about websites and visualisations?*

-If you want to make an website or program nice visual things, Python won’t help you that much (although it is good at making static websites).
-What you’re looking for is JavaScript, which has a lot of stuff that you’ll recognise from Python.
-[CodeAcademy](https://www.codecademy.com/) and [Khan Academy](https://www.khanacademy.org/) both have good interactive tutorials on JavaScript.
-Then you can start looking into D3.js.
+PyGame is good for getting started for sure!

+*Where can I get help?*

 To get help or to ask general questions about Python, there’s local meetups with [WatPy](http://watpy.ca/) and in Sean’s experience the people in the StackOverflow chat rooms are quite friendly.

 HapPy coding! :)